Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 Indicator Impact Action

-Pitting Rising arc resistance Replace electrode
+Pitting Higher arc resistance Replace electrode

-Mushrooming Unstable arc focus Replace set
+Mushrooming Unstable arc focus Replace the set

 Recessed insert Wider kerf Replace electrode